andrewmunsell/lfx/README.md

 ## Installation

 LFX requires Node.js v0.10.20 or higher.
+Once this repository has been cloned onto the computer to run the server software, simply run `npm install` to download and compile all dependencies.

 ### Raspberry Pi